-Last year he finished a highly creditable 11th in the Olympic Marathon in Rio (2:13:01) – before enjoying the best form of his career so far in 2017.
+He finished a highly creditable 11th in the 2016 Olympic Marathon in Rio (2:13:01) – before enjoying the best year of his career so far in 2017.

 In April’s Rotterdam Marathon, Abdi posted a new lifetime best of 2:09:34 for ninth before finishing his year on a high, setting a Dutch ten-mile record of 46:26 in Tilburg and claiming a new national marathon record of 2:08:16 in Amsterdam to further cement his rising status.

 The 2019 campaign has been his strongest to date.
 In February he romped to a Dutch half marathon record of 60:24 en route to victory in Marugame, Japan.
 Then in the Rotterdam Marathon he made a huge advance, slashing almost two minutes from his previous NR by registering 2:06:17 for fourth.

 Abdi is a skilled linguist and can speak five languages – Somali, Dutch, Arabic, English and Amharic.